Medicaid Planning in Pepper Pike, Ohio

 Paperwork should never slow down care.

-A well-drafted Financial Power of Attorney allows someone you trust to pay bills, manage accounts, and complete Medicaid steps on your behalf.
+- Financial Power of Attorney: Lets someone you trust handle finances and Medicaid steps

 The Application Process in Cuyahoga County

-- Complete and file your application with Cuyahoga County Job and Family Services
+- File your application with Cuyahoga County Job and Family Services

-If an appeal is needed, we handle it from start to finish — ensuring your rights are protected at every step.
+If an appeal is needed, we handle it from start to finish — protecting your rights every step of the way.

 Avoiding Common Mistakes

-Rushing into transfers, guessing on applications, or waiting too long to ask for help can lead to delays, penalties, or denials.
-We help you avoid these pitfalls by reviewing your full financial picture early, explaining which assets count, and setting a realistic timeline for your goals.
+Rushing transfers, guessing on applications, or waiting too long can lead to delays or penalties.
+We help you avoid these pitfalls by reviewing your full financial picture early and setting a realistic timeline for your goals.

-With Solace, you’ll always know what’s been done, what’s next, and why it matters.
+With Solace, you always know what’s been done, what’s next, and why it matters.

 Keeping Your Plan Current

-Our goal is an ongoing relationship, not a one-time transaction.
-We’re here whenever you need guidance or adjustments.
+We aim for an ongoing relationship, not a one‑time transaction.

-Even if you’re unsure where to start, we’ll meet you where you are, explain your options in clear language, and move at a pace that respects your time.
+Families throughout Pepper Pike and Northeast Ohio trust Solace Estate Planning for clear, compassionate counsel.
+Even if you’re unsure where to begin, we’ll meet you where you are and explain your options at a comfortable pace.

-Protect your savings and plan for care with a local team that explains every step.
+Protect your savings and plan for care with a local team that stands with you.

 What To Bring To Your First Meeting